cw-do/esac-v1/readme.md

 - **AI-Powered Chat**: Interactive chatbot that understands EQ-SANS functions and helps write/edit scripts based on experimental plans.
 - **In-Context Learning (ICL)**: Default mode using full knowledge base context for more comprehensive responses.
 - **Retrieval-Augmented Generation (RAG)**: Smart retrieval mode that provides targeted, relevant context for specific queries.
+- **Q-Range Calculator**: Instant calculation of Q-ranges, wavelengths, and beam parameters for specific instrument configurations (e.g., "what is q range of 4m 2.5a config").
+Loads config files from `/home/controls/var/QRangeConfigurations` and computes values using beamline-specific formulas.
 - **Token & Cost Tracking**: Real-time monitoring of API usage and costs with reset functionality.
 - **Script Editor**: Advanced Python editor with syntax highlighting, line numbers, and code execution.
 - **Knowledge Integration**: Access to historical scripts, instrument documentation, and EQ-SANS specific functions.